Boards and Commissions

 Spread the word in Espanol, Somaaliga, Hmoob.

-Applications are now being accepted for a number of open boards and commissions positions that the City Council and Mayor will appoint this spring.
+Applications are now being accepted for a number of open boards and commissions positions that the City Council and Mayor will appoint this fall.
 Board and commission members in the City of Minneapolis provide valuable insights, help shape key policy decisions and provide community-based input into administration of services.
 The City is seeking applicants with a diversity of backgrounds and experiences to strengthen the work of the City.